4.3 Million Browsers Infected: Uncovering ShadyPanda's 7-Year Malware Campaign

 Phase 4: The Spyware Empire (4 Million+ Users)

 This is currently the most impactful phase.
-The report indicates that 5 other extensions operated by ShadyPanda in the Edge store (including WeTab and Infinity with 3 million users) are actually powerful spyware.
+The report indicates that 5 other extensions operated by ShadyPanda in the Edge store (including extensions with millions of users) are actually powerful spyware.

 These extensions are accused of collecting and exfiltrating the following data: